Gwendolyn Maxine "Gwen" Stacy

 - Spider-Sense: Comes with being a Spider-Hero.
 Her's is noticeably hit or miss, however, and there are times it just flat out fails to warn her for no reason.
 Gwen lampshades it once when she gets hit with spray paint to the face without warning.

 - Thou Shalt Not Kill: Like her fellow Spiders, Gwen abhors killing and will save even people she hates such as Matt Murdock when Felicia Hardy tried to kill him.
 She also tells off Spider-Man: Noir for shooting Carnage, to which he scoffs and calls her naive.
+She comes close to breaking this towards the end of Spider-Gwen Vol. 2, when the Venom symbiote amping up her rage towards Matt Murdock nearly causes her to kill him, but she realizes that's exactly what he wants and tosses him aside.

 - Unperson: Gwen has this status in the Secret Wars (2015) event, where she finds herself in a world where she supposedly died years ago.